 Conclusion of classic Filipino foods

 As they say, everything is more fun in the Philippines!
-What classic Filipino foods would you add to this list?
+What must try Filipino dishes would you add to this list?

-Enjoy this post?
+Enjoy this post on must try Filipino dishes?
 Pin it to your Pinterest board